pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 It's also possible sending requests to third party APIs, so just using third party analytics, may be a violation of GDPR as you're exposing the user's IP address without their consent.

 The only leeway here is legitimate interests, as mentioned before.
 Do you have legitimate interests in tracking unique visitors, and solely that?
 It's likely you _just_ want to see the number of visitors to your site, and since you can already track interests and traffic via page views, I do not think it applies here.

+Even if legitimate interests is applicable, many of these services don't mention you have to disclose what data you're collecting via such legal basis.

 #### Matomo